Explore the prettiest towns in Devon

 Found tucked in between Seaton and Sidmouth is one of the most picturesque villages on the Jurassic Coast.
-Brandscombe’s sweeping streets run down through the valley towards the sea, lined with colourful cottages with thatched roofs, Brandscombe isn’t one to be overlooked.
+Branscombe’s sweeping streets run down through the valley towards the sea, lined with colourful cottages with thatched roofs, Branscombe isn’t one to be overlooked.
 The village is home to a number of historic building and National Trust properties nestled along the little streets.

 Close to the gorgeous Northleigh Area of Natural Beauty, nestled along the Jurassic Coast, Beer is just a few miles from the coast of Seaton.
 Beer’s quant streets make for a picture perfect day out.
 Most well known for it’s beach which is sat at the base of a tall cliff, excellent for fossil hunting and rock pooling.
 Look out into the shimmering sea and you will likely see the local fishing fleet heading out for a hard day’s work!

 This charming little village can be found on the northeast edge of Dartmoor.
-Best known for it’s thatched, cob and moorstone cottages which line the streets of the village.
-Dunsford is typically is quiet village creating a relaxing atmosphere to be enjoyed as you wander through the village.
+Best known for it’s thatched, cobb and moorstone cottages, which line the streets of the village.
+Dunsford is typically a quiet village creating a relaxing atmosphere, to be enjoyed as you wander through the village.
 Nearby you can find Dunsford Nature Reserve, perfect for a mid afternoon walk.

-At the heart of the Jurassic Coast, with the South west Coastal Path and Seaton Nature Reserve just a short distance away, Seaton’s beautiful countryside and dramatic coastline is a real joy to explore!
-Seaton lies just west of the Axe Esturay, one of the most breath-taking, unspoilt parts of East Devon!
+At the heart of the Jurassic Coast, with the South West Coastal Path and Seaton Nature Reserve just a short distance away, Seaton’s beautiful countryside and dramatic coastline is a real joy to explore!
+Seaton lies just west of the Axe Estuary, one of the most breath-taking, unspoilt parts of East Devon!

 When you choose a break at our holiday park in Devon you are just a short drive from a number of the prettiest towns in Devon.
 With a range of accommodation available, there is something to suit all tastes and budgets at Oakdown Holiday Park.